apollographql/orbiter/README.md

 ### Telemetry

 The telemetry function is a single endpoint for reporting metrics from [Rover](https://github.com/apollographql/rover).
-Currently, this function reports all metrics to [Segment.io](https://segment.io) using the [segment util](./src/lib/segment.ts).
+Currently, this function reports all metrics to [studio-staging](https://studio-staging.apollographql.com) using the [track util](./src/lib/track.ts).

 When running, this endpoint accepts POST requests, and requires you to pass `User-Agent: rover*` and `Content-Type: application/json` headers.

 The payload shape looks like the following: